 Karenlynn Stracher, a former clinical supervisor of nursing for New York City’s Covid Testing and Vaccination response team and New York State licensed wildlife rehabilitator told the Long Island Press:

 Sleep deprivation, fear, and emotional distress lower the body’s immune response, making one more susceptible to illness regardless of species.
-Remaining under duress for extended periods of time puts the sloths at Sloth Encounters at constant risk for illness, and doing so in close proximity to humans exponentially increases the risk of zoonotic disease, which according to the World Health Organization (WHO), are 60% of emerging infectious disease reported globally.
+Remaining under duress for extended periods of time puts the sloths at Sloth Encounters at constant risk for illness, and doing so in close proximity to humans exponentially increases the risk of zoonotic disease, which according to the World Health Organization, are 60% of emerging infectious disease reported globally.

-Pictures of sloths in the wild versus at Sloth Encounters Long Island
+Photographs of sloths in the wild versus at Sloth Encounters Long Island

 Top: A two-toed sloth sleeps during daylight hours, hanging from a tree branch at Dos Loritos wildlife rescue center in Peru before she's released to the wild.